ajay098patro/sentinel-imagery-indices-calculator/README.md

 python pro_1.py

-Follow the on-screen prompts to provide the directories for the satellite image bands (Red and NIR) and choose the index to calculate (NDVI or SAVI).
+Follow the on-screen prompts to provide the directories for the satellite image bands (Red and NIR) and choose the index to calculate (NDVI or SAVI or NDWI).

 ### Example